azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 | project info
 ```

-As you may suspect you aren't limited to storing *network target* scans.
+As you may suspect you aren't limited to forward and store *network target* scans.

-For example storing the [AKS Code Review](#azure-cloud-community-templates-for-aks-config-review) results in youru `LAW` for analysis.
+For example you can also forward and store the [AKS Code Review](#azure-cloud-community-templates-for-aks-config-review) results in your `LAW` for analysis.
+Let's try it out yourself!

 ```
 nuclei -silent -tags aks -code -esc -j | ingest2LAW
 ```

-After a successfull scan you can review the newly added records using this **KQL**.
+After a successfull scan you can review the newly added records using `KQL` again.
+See again some examples below.

+**Example 6**
+*Show only the AKS related records recorded within the last 30 minutes.*
 ```
 nuclei_CL
 | where template_id contains 'azure-aks' and TimeGenerated > ago(30m)
 | project extracted_results
 ```

-Now let's format a table of the actual *scan results* using **KQL**.
+Now let's format an actual table with the *scan results* using `KQL`.

+**Example 7**
 ```
 nuclei_CL
 | where template_id contains 'azure-aks' and TimeGenerated > ago(30m)